-The free app enables the UK’s 9 million 13 to 24-year-olds to eat well and save up to 20% at the places they buy food and love to eat.
+The free food discount app enables the UK’s 9 million 13 to 24-year-olds to eat well and save up to 20% at the places they buy food and love to eat.
 It’s backed by a range of investors, including Impact on Urban Health, and is developed with the support of youth advisors from Jamie Oliver’s Bite Back 2030.

 SMASH launches with over 300 products from 55 food brands – from high street restaurants such as Zizzi, Wahaca, Tortilla and YO!
 Sushi to snack time favourite Graze, Whitworth’s, Ugly Drinks and plant-based champions THIS, Meatless Farm and The Coconut Collaborative – and is calling on other pioneering businesses to get involved.

 SMASH is a safe space to discover better-for-you food and drink options that taste great.
 All the products listed on SMASH meet a nutritional framework developed by nutritionist Jenny Rosborough, inspired by Public Health England’s calorie allowance for grocery items through to everyday meals and restaurant occasions as well as setting maximum limits for saturated fat, sugar and salt.

 Young people can access discounts through scanning a QR code on the go, downloading online food discount app codes for food delivered to their door, or downloading and printing coupons ahead of time to use as cash in major supermarkets.

 - Sign up – with facial age scan technology powered by Yoti.
 It’s as easy as taking a selfie.
 This is to prove you’re under 25 (so your nan doesn’t steal your food discount app!)